Try the Free RSVP Reading Test

 Benefits of RSVP Reading

-- Faster reading speeds: Many users can achieve 400-800 WPM or higher with practice.
+- Faster reading speeds: Many users achieve 400–800 WPM or higher with practice.

 - Better focus: No eye movement means less visual fatigue and better concentration.

-- Improved comprehension: By eliminating distractions, many readers find they understand material better.
+- Improved comprehension: By eliminating distractions, many readers understand material better.

 - Accessibility: RSVP is particularly helpful for people with reading difficulties or visual impairments.